-We have a limit to how many people can visit the roof from a health and safety point of view but we have found this beneficial and are able to have more meaningful conversation and tours in small numbers.
+We have a limit to how many people can visit the roof from a health and safety point of view but we have found this beneficial and are able to have more meaningful conversations and tours in small numbers.
 Getting the creative and tech community involved has been brilliant.
 The hackathon created a great deal of social media interest.

 The Green Roof Project on Saxon Court exists to demonstrate the potential of green infrastructure in urban areas.